-Coffee filters, gummi bears, guide dog school and refrigeration are among the German inventions of the 19th and early 20th centuries which are ubiquitous today.
-Here's background on some of these famous creations and how they came into being.
+Coffee filters, gummi bears, guide dog school and refrigeration are among the German inventions of the 19th and early 20th centuries, still ubiquitous today.
+Here's background on all four of these famous creations and how they come into being.

 Jump to: